krgirard33/mileagetracker/README.md

-# mileagetracker
+# Mileage Tracker

-MERN app to track milage &amp; expense for ride share
+MERN app to track milage &amp; expense for ride share jobs, but could be used for any business use of a vehicle

 ### To Run